CARV-ICS-FORTH/H3/docs/design.rst

 Design
 ======

 H3 is a thin, stateless layer that provides object semantics on top of a high-performance key-value store - a typical service deployed in HPC and Big Data environments.
-By from a transitioning cloud-based S3 service to H3 and running in a cluster, we expect applications to enjoy much faster data operations and - if the key-value store is distributed - to easily scale out accross all cluster nodes.
+By transitioning a cloud-based S3 service to H3 and running in a cluster, we expect applications to enjoy much faster data operations and - if the key-value store is distributed - to easily scale out accross all cluster nodes.
 In the later case, the object service is not provided centrally, but *everywhere* on the cluster.

 Overview
 --------